Eurozone: Inflation

 HICP figures from the ECB, overall index:

 Interest rates

 Interest rates for the eurozone, set by the ECB since 1999.
 Levels are in percentages per annum.
 Between June 2000 and October 2008, the main refinancing operations were variable rate tenders, as opposed to fixed rate tenders.
 The figures indicated in the table from 2000 to 2008 refer to the minimum interest rate at which counterparties may place their bids.

 Public debt

 The following table states the ratio of public debt to GDP in percent for eurozone countries given by EuroStat.
-The euro convergence criterion is 60%.
+The euro convergence criterion is to not exceed 60%.

 Fiscal policies

 The primary means for fiscal coordination within the EU lies in the Broad Economic Policy Guidelines which are written for every member state, but with particular reference to the 20 current members of the eurozone.
 These guidelines are not binding, but are intended to represent policy coordination among the EU member states, so as to take into account the linked structures of their economies.

 For their mutual assurance and stability of the currency, members of the eurozone have to respect the Stability and Growth Pact, which sets agreed limits on deficits and national debt, with associated sanctions for deviation.
 The Pact originally set a limit of 3% of GDP for the yearly deficit of all eurozone member states; with fines for any state which exceeded this amount.
 In 2005, Portugal, Germany, and France had all exceeded this amount, but the Council of Ministers had not voted to fine those states.
 Subsequently, reforms were adopted to provide more flexibility and ensure that the deficit criteria took into account the economic conditions of the member states, and additional factors.

 The Fiscal Compact (formally, the Treaty on Stability, Coordination and Governance in the Economic and Monetary Union), is an intergovernmental treaty introduced as a new stricter version of the Stability and Growth Pact, signed on 2 March 2012 by all member states of the European Union (EU), except the Czech Republic, the United Kingdom, and Croatia (subsequently acceding the EU in July 2013).
 The treaty entered into force on 1 January 2013 for the 16 states which completed ratification prior of this date.
 As of 1 April 2014, it had been ratified and entered into force for all 25 signatories.

 Olivier Blanchard suggests that a fiscal union in the eurozone can mitigate devastating effects of the single currency on the eurozone peripheral countries.
 But he adds that the currency bloc will not work perfectly even if a fiscal transfer system is built, because, he argues, the fundamental issue about competitiveness adjustment is not tackled.
 The problem is, since the eurozone peripheral countries do not have their own currencies, they are forced to adjust their economies by decreasing their wages instead of devaluation.